Sarthak-100/JourneyTracker/README.md

 - **Unit Conversion**: Easily switch between kilometers and miles to suit your preference.
 - **Intuitive Controls**: Navigate through your journey with simple controls to switch units and mark stops as reached.
 - **Visual Progress Indicator**: Visualize your progress with a dynamic progress bar that updates as you travel.
+- **Lazy Loading**: To optimize performance, the app uses lazy loading for displaying stops, ensuring smooth scrolling and efficient memory usage.

 ### Usage